The Strengths of Adults with ADHD

 13 Mar 2023

 ADHD is a neurodevelopmental condition that affects attention, impulsivity, and hyperactivity.
-Everyone with ADHD experiences it differently and will have unique strengths due to how they think differently.
-Whether you have an ADHD diagnosis or not, by understanding and celebrating these strengths often associated with ADHD, we can create a more inclusive and accommodating environment for everyone.
+Everyone with ADHD experiences it differently and so will have unique strengths and traits.
+Whether you have an ADHD diagnosis or not, by understanding and celebrating the strengths often associated with ADHD we can create a more inclusive and accommodating environment for everyone.

 People with ADHD sometimes experience long periods of intense focus.
 While normally people associate a lack of focus with ADHD, there’s an incredible flip side to it where someone can spend unusually long periods on tasks or hobbies without taking a break or getting distracted.
 It’s a matter of finding the activities that hold their interest.